FilippoMB/Bidirectional-Deep-readout-Echo-State-Network/README.md

 Implementation in Tensorflow of the Bidirectional Deep Echo State Network (BDESN), proposed in [ref to Arxiv coming soon]().

-We perform classification on different multivariate time series dataset, publicly from the [UCI](https://archive.ics.uci.edu/ml/datasets.html) and [UCR](http://www.cs.ucr.edu/~eamonn/time_series_data/) repository.
+We perform classification on different multivariate time series dataset, publicly available from the [UCI](https://archive.ics.uci.edu/ml/datasets.html) and [UCR](http://www.cs.ucr.edu/~eamonn/time_series_data/) repository.
 We also consider medical data, relative to patients from the University Hospital of North Norway, publicly available [here](https://groups.google.com/forum/#!topic/ml-news/MQtVkxizrrU).

 We compare the classification accuracy and training time of the BDESN, with a standard Echo State Network (ESN) and a fully trained network, with a recurrent layer configured with Gated Recurrent Units (GRU).